 Wander and shop in Pudhu Mandapam.

 I have been to bazars and flea markets.
-But Pudhu Mandapam is the first place where I wandered and shopped inside a 1630 AD’s temple-style building.
-One of the Nayaks built it as a halting-place for royal women visiting the temple.
+But Pudhu Mandapam is the first place where I wandered and shopped inside a 1630 AD temple-style building.
+One of the Nayaks built it as a halting place for royal women visiting the temple.
 The hall’s centre was a dance platform (which was inaccessible in 2020 due to maintenance).
-The flat roof is supported with carved rectangular columns with rhythmic projections.
+Carved rectangular columns with rhythmic projections support the flat roof.

 Climb the local shop terrace for Gopuram views

 There are 14 gopurams in the Meenakshi temple, and getting a view of all 14 is impossible without a drone.
 But if your Madurai friend helps you get on to the terrace of local shops/residents, you can see at least three at one shot!
 The view from the 5th-floor terrace is mindblowing.
 It was then we noticed why Madurai’s Gopuram is the most beautiful in South India – The trapezoidal surface carrying thousands of statues are slightly curved!

 Visit Nayak’s palace to witness the Madurai Grandeur.

 Pandyans, Cholas, Khilji’s Malik Kafur and Vijayanagar empire – There have been many rulers to Madurai in history.
 Vijayanagara (the Hampi kings) captured Madurai in the 1300s.
 Kings of this empire had a habit of leaving the captured land to governors called Nayaks for efficient administration.
 So Thirumalai Nayak built the palace & is decently maintained because many movie songs and scenes are filmed here, Like Tere Bina from Guru.